obsidiansystems/nix-daml-sdk/README.md

 ### Building your project

 Use the `sdk` and `jdk` derivations as `buildInputs` to compile a `.dar` reproducibly.
-Because the build runs in Nix's sandbox, it's hermetic — no network access, no `~/.daml`:
+Because the build runs in Nix's sandbox, it's hermetic and doesn't require network access or `~/.daml`:

 ```nix
 { sdkVersion ?
 "3.4.11"